Richard Pope-Hennessy: Military career

 Pope-Hennessy was commissioned into the Oxfordshire Light Infantry in 1895.
 He was deployed to South Africa and served with the West African Frontier Force during the Second Boer War.

 In June 1905, in response to attacks on native Maasai people by the Kipsigis people in the East Africa Protectorate, Pope-Hennessy led an expedition to subdue the latter.
 During the expedition, Pope-Hennessy's men raided the town of Sotik, resulting in a massacre which involved the deaths of 1,850 men, women and children.

 Following the success of the expedition, Pope-Hennessy, promoted to major in March 1906, was made commandant of the 4th Battalion, King's African Rifles in 1906 for which service was appointed a Companion of the Distinguished Service Order in 1908.

 During the First World War he became commanding officer of the 1st Battalion the Oxfordshire and Buckinghamshire Light Infantry in Mesopotamia in 1916 and then became a staff officer with the British Indian Army in 1917.

 After the war he was promoted to brevet colonel in January 1919 and, promoted again, now to colonel (with seniority backdated to January 1919), he served as a staff officer at the War Office and then was Military Inter-Allied Commissioner of Control in Berlin.
 Subsequently, he spent three years as military attaché in Washington D.C.
-He was promoted to substantive major general in August 1930 and became general Officer Commanding 50th (Northumbrian) Division in 1931 before retiring in 1935.
+He was promoted to substantive major general in August 1930 and became general officer commanding (GOC) of the 50th (Northumbrian) Division, a Territorial Army (TA) formation, on 20 February 1931, taking over from Major General Henry Newcome.
+He vacated command of the division on 20 February 1935 before retiring from the army on the same day.

 Pope-Hennessy published a number of books an articles on military matters and in one of them he predicted the technique of the German Blitzkrieg.